LMEB: Long-horizon Memory Embedding Benchmark: The LMEB Benchmark

 \subsection{Dataset and Diversity Analysis}

 Table~\ref{tab:dataset_stats} summarizes the LMEB datasets, which span diverse memory types and retrieval granularities, including \emph{event-}, \emph{turn-}, \emph{round-}, \emph{session-}, \emph{sentence-}, \emph{paragraph-}, \emph{tool-}, and \emph{experience-}level retrieval settings.
-Following BEIR~\citep{DBLP:journals/corr/abs-2104-08663}, we quantify inter-dataset diversity by computing pairwise weighted Jaccard Similarity (JS)~\citep{DBLP:conf/icdm/Ioffe10} over unigram word distributions in the corpus of each dataset.
-We report the resulting similarities across all dataset pairs.
-The theoretical formulation of the weighted JS metric is provided in Appendix~\ref{app:jaccard}.
-Additionally, we present a 2D visualization of dataset relationships using a force-directed layout implemented in NetworkX~\citep{hagberg2007exploring}, where nodes represent datasets and edge weights are proportional to their JS scores.
-Note that the 2D visualization only includes episodic, dialogue, and semantic datasets.
-Procedural datasets are omitted, as their corpora consistently yield low JS scores compared to the rest, causing them to appear as weakly connected outliers.
-From Figure~\ref{fig:diversity}, we have several insights into the inter-dataset diversity within LMEB: \textbf{(1)} As shown in Figure~\ref{fig:heatmap}, dialogue datasets exhibit relatively high similarity due to shared conversational topics, while procedural datasets show low similarity, as they focus on domain-specific tasks such as code, planning, and tools. \textbf{(2)} TMD and LoCoMo are similar because TMD incorporates LoCoMo's corpus.
-Additionally, PeerQA and QASPER demonstrate high similarity due to their shared use of academic natural language processing (NLP) and machine learning (ML) papers. \textbf{(3)} Figure~\ref{fig:2d_representation} visualizes these relationships with a 2D force-directed layout, where datasets within the same memory type tend to cluster together.
-Overall, the analysis highlights the diversity of LMEB across memory types and retrieval datasets, providing a comprehensive benchmark for long-horizon memory retrieval tasks.
+Following BEIR~\citep{DBLP:journals/corr/abs-2104-08663}, we quantify inter-dataset diversity using pairwise weighted Jaccard similarity (JS)~\citep{DBLP:conf/icdm/Ioffe10} over unigram word distributions in each dataset corpus.
+The theoretical formulation is provided in Appendix~\ref{app:jaccard}.
+We further visualize dataset relationships using a 2D force-directed layout implemented in NetworkX~\citep{hagberg2007exploring}, where nodes denote datasets and edge weights are proportional to their JS scores.
+The 2D visualization includes only episodic, dialogue, and semantic datasets.
+Procedural datasets are omitted because their corpora consistently yield low JS scores and therefore appear as weakly connected outliers.
+From Figure~\ref{fig:diversity}, \textbf{we draw three main observations:} \textbf{(1)} Dialogue datasets show relatively high similarity because they share conversational topics, whereas procedural datasets exhibit low similarity due to their focus on domain-specific tasks such as coding, planning, and tool use. \textbf{(2)} TMD and LoCoMo are highly similar because TMD incorporates the LoCoMo corpus.
+Likewise, PeerQA and QASPER are closely related because both are built from academic papers in natural language processing (NLP) and machine learning (ML). \textbf{(3)} Figure~\ref{fig:2d_representation} further illustrates these relationships, with datasets from the same memory type tending to cluster together.
+Overall, this analysis highlights the diversity of LMEB across memory types and datasets, reinforcing its value as a comprehensive benchmark for long-horizon memory retrieval.